WMAY

-WMAY (970 kHz) is a commercial AM radio station in Springfield, Illinois.
-The station is owned by Mid-West Family Broadcasting and the license is held by Long Nine, Inc. WMAY's transmitter, radio studios and offices are all located on North Third Street in Riverton, Illinois.
+WMAY (970 AM) is a commercial radio station in Springfield, Illinois, simulcasting a news-talk radio format with sister station WMAY-FM 97.7.
+The stations are owned by Mid-West Family Broadcasting and the license is held by Long Nine, Inc. WMAY's transmitter, radio studios and offices are all located on North Third Street in Riverton, Illinois.

 WMAY is powered at 1,000 watts by day and 500 watts at night.
 Programming is simulcast on two FM translators: W234CC at 94.7 MHz in Sherman, Illinois, and 102.5 W273DR in Springfield.

-Previous news/talk programming
+Programming

-Weekdays on WMAY-AM-FM began with "The WMAY Newsfeed," a local news and information show hosted by Greg Bishop.
-Local talk shows were heard in late mornings with Mike Wennmacher and in afternoon drive time with Jim Leach.
-The syndicated "Ramsey Show with Dave Ramsey" is carried in early afternoons.
-Evenings and overnights feature "Hits and Headlines," a mix of classic hits and news updates from ABC News Radio and the WMAY newsroom.
+Weekdays on WMAY-AM-FM begin with Springfield's Morning News with Patrick Finkston.
+The rest of the weekday schedule is nationally syndicated talk programs: The Brian Kilmeade Show, The Clay Travis and Buck Sexton Show, The Dana Loesch Show, The Erick Erickson Show, The Ramsey Show with Dave Ramsey, Our American Stories with Lee Habeeb, Coast to Coast AM with George Noory and America in the Morning.

-Weekends featured programs on money, health, law, real estate, computers, guns and an hour devoted to the music of the Grateful Dead.
-Some weekend shows are paid brokered programming.
-The rest of the weekend is "Hits and Headlines."
+Weekends feature specialty programs on money, health, law, real estate, farming, guns and technology.
+Some are paid brokered programming.
+Weekend syndicated shows include At Home with Gary Sullivan, Rich DeMuro on Tech, The Kim Komando Show, The Jeanne Pirro Show, Eye on Travel with Peter Greenberg and The Jesus Christ Show with Neil Saavedra.
+Most hours begin with an update from ABC News Radio.
+WICS ABC Channel 20 supplies weather forecasts.